people have already helped FluCamp fight flu & cold viruses.

 We have inoculated thousands of volunteers from across the country, all of whom have helped to shape the progression of research.

-Our studies generally last 10 to 15 days – with volunteers receiving up to £3,750 in compensation for their help with our important research.
+Our studies generally last 11 to 14 days – with volunteers receiving from £100 a day in compensation for their help with our important research.

 Want to become a volunteer?